After breakfast we bid you farewell.

 This walk starts in the centre of Marmelete, by its church.
 Initially following the Via Algarviana route through the town you then move north passing by the Santo António Chapel.
 Passing then through a cork oak forest you will come to Monte de Santo António and Covão where the surrounding trees will now be chestnut trees.
 Ascending then through eucalyptus grove you will reach the viewpoint of Picos with it panoramic views of the coast before returning to Marmelete.

 Leaving the Marmelete and the Serra de Monchique region the Via Algarviana descends down to the hamlet of Malhão and continues heading south.
 The landscape you are traversing today is very diverse with both Eucalpytus and Cork Oak forests, along with well-tended farms and small villages before coming to a wild unpopulated area, Romeiras, which presents an opportunity to stop and rest and get a bite to eat in the café.
 The walk to Corsino is relatively flat and there, you will get your first look at the Bravura Dam and the Odiáxere reservoir.
-As you follow the road around the reservoir a local sign will direct you to Vale de Lobos, where the only house is your accommodation for the night and taken back the following morning to continue the walk.
+As you follow the road around the reservoir a local sign will direct you to Vale de Lobos, you will be transferred from here to Bensafrim for the night and taken back the following morning to continue the walk.

 Passing through more Cork Oak and Holm Oak forests alongside quiet streams you will come into the fluvial valley before reaching Bensafrim.
 In the valley, the walk will now be across farms, vineyards, pastures and streams whilst continuing to head south.
 Crossing the Sobrosa steam several times just before Bensafirm the landscape changes again to open fields and limestone rock before arriving at this quaint country town.
 Bensafrim used to be an agrarian community that until the 1950’s the most popular means of transportation was by ox or donkey.
 More recently there has been an increase in development of this town, but you can still find restaurants that provide good quality local food that is great value!